The Many-Cooks Presentation:

 The Innovations: We created a dual-podium approach and wrote the presentation as a series of dialogues between speakers.
 This allowed us to exchange speakers seamlessly and use counterpoint to highlight key information.
 We mirrored that approach with two video screens showing a combination of video and dynamic Flash Player graphics.

 The Results: During the presentation’s emotional conclusion, a number of delegates were literally moved to tears.
 As the presentation team left the platform to the bid song, the crowd clapped in unison and high-fived the presenters.
 One delegate who is also a member of the International Olympic Committee called the presentation the best he had ever seen for any games, including the Olympics.

 The One-Line Speech:

-Note: Most of the time, our writing is anonymous.
-We have made some small changes to the following case study to protect the identity of the speaker.
+Note: We have made some small changes to the following case study to protect the identity of the speaker.

 The Process: We researched everything from the forum’s other speakers to whether there was, in fact, a link between the suggested topic and transportation.
-We added our own thoughts and uncovered the speaker’s twenty-five year old scholarly work on – believe it or not – railway construction.
+We added our own thoughts and uncovered the speaker’s twenty-five year old scholarly work on – believe it or not – railways.

 The Speech: Some speakers like to open with a joke.
 We opened with six – each designed to convey information we needed later in the speech.
 Then we moved from a discussion of the societal roles of transportation, education and research to specific examples tying the three fields together.
 The conclusion of the speech – which referenced an astronaut, an Olympian and an elevator executive – presented specific ways that the transportation, education and research fields could enhance their connections and advance the work of the professionals in the room.